Next-Gen Power: Moving Beyond Lithium-Ion Batteries with Radioisotopic Power

 Increased Lifespan: lasting up to 99 years depending on the application and business needs.
 The maintenance burden is thus reduced, with no recharging required.

-Smaller Battery Size: Significantly smaller and lighter hardware, as small as a grain of rice, dependant upon the application.
+Smaller Battery Size: Significantly smaller and lighter hardware, as small as a grain of rice, depending upon the application.

-Reduced Operational Costs: Millions of labour hours, some in hazardous conditions, can be saved by reducing the need to maintain devices.
+Reduced Operational Costs: Millions of labor asset-tracking hours, some in hazardous conditions, can be saved by reducing the need to maintain devices.

 Zero-to-Low Maintenance: DKS power can last indefinitely depending on the application.
 Storage does not pose the same limitations as lithium-ion power.